 Understand that truckers have different backgrounds, so they have different ways of doing things.
 Being able to adjust is important.
 In this job, you’ll meet all kinds of personalities and deal with direct feedback and high standards.
 It’s normal to get corrections and have some disagreements along the way.

-Having a tough trainer can be tough.
+Having a tough trainer can be challenging.
 But every experience teaches you something, even if it’s what you shouldn’t do.
 Trainers, especially those managing their own businesses, are under a lot of pressure.
 Stay focused on learning, adjust to situations, and look for help from forums or tutorials when you need it.

-Getting Ready to Drive Solo Training gives you the basics, but you really learn when you’re on your own.
+Training gives you the basics, but you really learn when you’re on your own.
 Learn to manage your time, talk to dispatchers, and ask experienced drivers for help.
 Be ready for challenges, act professionally, and stay in touch with others.

 As the head of Eclipse DOT, I want you to succeed and stay safe on the road.
 Challenges will come, but if you’re tough and eager to learn, you’ll go far.
 I’ll share helpful tips, so stay tuned.
 Keep driving forward and be safe!